rezzatutorial1/human-check-mvp/README.md

 # Human Verification MVP

+This repository contains a proof-of-concept implementation of a proprietary human verification interaction model.

+The concept, interaction flow, and UX logic are original and created by Rezza.
+Shared for demonstration and evaluation purposes only.

 A **lightweight, privacy-first human verification system** designed to replace traditional CAPTCHAs with a fast, natural, and secure face-based interaction.

 Live Demo: [GitHub Pages](https://rezzatutorial1.github.io/human-check-mvp/)